Bert Weeden

-Charles Albert "Bert" Weeden (December 21, 1882 – January 7, 1939) was an American professional baseball player.
+Charles Albert Weeden (December 21, 1882 – January 7, 1939) was an American professional baseball player.

 Weeden was a catcher during his long minor-league career, which spanned 1902 to 1923.
 He also had several jobs as a manager, and he continued to manage as late as 1936 at the amateur level.

 Weeden played in one major-league game, with the 1911 Boston Rustlers as a pinch hitter.
 His lone major-league at bat came on June 4, 1911, in a road game against the Cincinnati Reds—he failed to register a hit against reliever Barney Schreiber in a game that the Reds won, 26–3.

 Weeden was born in 1882 in Northwood, New Hampshire; he died in his hometown in 1939 of a heart attack.
 His obituary noted that he served in the American Expeditionary Forces during World War I.